-In 2018, Chen received the Summer Language Award (SLA) from the Center for the Study of Languages and Cultures to take a six-week intensive German course in Munich.
+In 2018, Chen received the Summer Language Award (SLA) from the Center for the Study of Languages and Cultures to take a six-week intensive German language course in Munich.
 In 2019, she received the Scholarly Development Grant from The Flatley Center for Undergraduate Scholarly Engagement (CUSE) to attend the San Diego Program for Women Philosophers at UCSD.
+In 2020, she received an ISP conference grant from Kellogg Institute to attend the Kellogg conference “New Right Thinkers and the Crisis of Liberal Democracy.”

 Political philosophy of dictatorship and democracy, communism, Germany, China.